j-briant/sanarbo/README.md

 # sanarbo
-sanarbo means litterlay health of tree in esperanto.
-It's a web app to mange the health care of trres in the City of Lausanne
+sanarbo means literally "health of tree" in esperanto.
+It's a web app to manage the health care of trees in the City of Lausanne (Switzerland).